Hyaenodon: Predatory behavior

-A 2003 study found that based on elbow morphology H. horridus was a cursorial predator and was the most cursorially adapted Oligocene carnivore within the study.
-Furthermore, a 2025 study found that based on elbow morphology found that H. crucians and H. horridus were a pounce-pursuit predators.
-Much like H. horridus, H. eminus, H. gigas, and H. pervagus were recovered as a cursorial predators.
-On the other hand, analysis on the bony labyrinth of H. exiguus suggests this species was semi-arboreal and occupied a hyena-like niche.

-The Hunter-Schreger bands observed in the tooth enamel of H. horridus are zigzag, suggesting that this species was osteophagous, whereas those of H. brevirostris and H. mustelinus transition from undulating at the base of the tooth to zigzag at the tip, indicating that these species were not as well adapted for feeding on bone.
-However, dental microwear patterns suggests that North American Hyaenodon had a diet more similar to lions, while European Hyaenodon microwear was more similar to spotted hyenas and bone crushing was likely a part of their diet.
-The tooth wearing on P4 of H. gigas suggests the primary function of the tooth was bone-cracking.
+The canines of Hyaenodon were mediolaterally compressed, similar to canids, this was ideal for slashing bites.
+This suggests Hyaenodon landed shallow bites on potential prey and likely didn't perform the killing bite seen in felids.
+Hunter-Schreger bands observed in the tooth enamel of H. horridus are zigzag, suggesting that this species was osteophagous, whereas those of H. brevirostris and H. mustelinus transition from undulating at the base of the tooth to zigzag at the tip, indicating that these species were not as well adapted for feeding on bone.
+However, dental microwear patterns suggests that North American Hyaenodon had a diet more similar to lions, suggesting it ate mostly meat with various intakes of bone.
+On the other hand, European Hyaenodon microwear were more similar to that of spotted hyenas, suggesting bone cracking was likely a major part of their diet.
+The tooth wearing on P4 of H. gigas suggests the primary function of the tooth was for bone-cracking.
+Despite having adaptations towards bone consumption, compared to Hyainailouros, the dentition of Hyaenodon was geared more towards shearing meat and less towards bone crushing.
 A 2024 study found that canine bite mechanic efficiency increased with tooth macrowear in Hyaenodon.

-Tooth eruption
+Ontogeny

 Studies on juvenile Hyaenodon specimens show that the animal had a very unusual system of tooth replacement.
 Juveniles took about 3–4 years to complete the final stage of eruption, implying a long adolescent phase.
 In North American forms, the first upper premolar erupts before the first upper molar, while European forms show an earlier eruption of the first upper molar.